gourmetjs/gourmet-ssr/docs/getting-started.md

 `@gourmet/gourmet-cli` provides a shell command `gourmet` which is a base command line interface that can be extended by installing additional plugins.

-`@gourmet/preset-react` is a preset of sub-packages that contains all the plugins and runtime helpers to implement a Gourmet SSR project using React.
+`@gourmet/preset-react` is a preset of sub-packages that contains all the tools and runtime helpers to build a Gourmet SSR project using React.

 `react` and `react-dom` are standard React libraries. `@gourmet/preset-react` requires React libraries installed side by side as `peerDependencies`.